It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 Hamas fighters took control from two of the rival Fatah movement's most important security command centers in the Gaza Strip.

-The diplomats will say, Oh, okay, goodie.
+The diplomats will say, oh, okay, goodie.

-And of course, Israel, of course, this is all Israel's fault anyway.
+Of course, this is all Israel's fault anyway.

 At least you got to say that for these guys.